 The School Environment

 Both school sites are set in beautiful countryside.
 They provides a low arousal rural environment to help children feel safe and utilise play to enable learning.
-The schools utilise the benefits of outdoor learning and the therapeutic support our of school animals including, alpacas, rescue ponies, pigs, sheep, ducks and chickens.
+The schools utilise the benefits of outdoor learning and the therapeutic support our of school animals including, alpacas, rescue ponies, pigs, sheep, goat, ducks, hamster, rabbit, cat and chickens.